+MONEY DOWN PAYMENTS INTEREST

+FOR 1 YEAR'

 Offer ends Nov.
 3rd!

-Buy 1 window or door, get 1 window or door 40% OFF Plus save an additional \$200 OFF your entire project!\\ 959-456-0067
+Buy 1 window or door, get 1 window or door

-WINDOW REPLACEMENT an Andersen Company
+40% OFF

+Plus save an additional \$200 OFF your entire project!

+Renewal by Andersen

+Call for your FREE Window and Door Diagnosis

+959-456-0067

 Renewal by Andersen of Southern New England is an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.
 Offer not available in all areas.
 Discount applied by retailer representative at time of contract execution and applies to purchase of 4 or more windows and/or entry or patio doors.
 Buy two windows and/or doors, get the second two windows and/or doors, of equal or lesser value, 40% off.
 Discount applied to lowest priced window and/or door products in purchase.
 Cannot be combined with other offers.
 To qualify for discount offer, initial contact for a free Window and Door Diagnosis must be made and documented on or before 11/3/19, with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 Higher rates apply for customer with lower credit ratings.
-Financing not valid with other offers or prior purchases.
+Financing no trailing to their other offers or prior purchases.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
-Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
-Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to are island surcharge.
+Renewal by Andersen retailers, and are neither brokers nor lenders.
+Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender, all subject to credit requirements.
+Renewal by Andersen retailers do not assist with, counsel or negotiate financing, other than providing customers an introduction to lenders interested in financing.
+All residents of islands including but not limited to Martha's Vineyard will be subject to an island surcharge.
 CT HIC.0634555.
 MA 173245.
 RI 36079.
-Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England.
-Windows LLC, d/b/a Renewal by Andersen and the registered Home Improvement Contractor.
+Southern New England Windows LLC is the authorized representative of Renewal by Andersen and the registered Home Improvement Contractor.
 Renewal by Andersen does not hold this HIC number.
-"Renewal by Andersen" and all other marks where denoted are marks of Andersen Corporation. ©2019 Andersen Corporation.
-All rights reserved. ©2019 Lead Surge LLC.
-All rights reserved.
-"See limited warranty for details. \\Additional \$200 off entire project discount valid during first appointment only.
+"Renewal by Andersen and Ill other marks where denoted are marks of Andersen Corporation. @2019 Andersen Corpor

-Call for your FREE

-Window and Door Diagnosis

-####
+HERE & THER

-FRIDAY, SATURDAY & SUNDAY OCTOBER 11, 12, & 13

-EGYPTIAN FESTIVAL Friday 12-6, Sat & Sun 10-6 Egyptian & has Mediterranean food, shopping bazaar, Egyptian music, Photos dressed as a Pharaoh, Face painting, Church tour, Children's activities, and more.
+FRIDAY, SATURDAY & SUNDAY OCTOBER 11, 12, & 13 EGYPTIAN FESTIVAL Friday 12-6, Sat & Sun 10-6 Egyptian &has Mediterranean food, shopping bazaar, Egyptian music, Photos dressed as a Pharaoh, Face painting, Church tour, Children's activities, and more.
 Rain or shine.
 St. Mary & Pope Kyrillos VI Coptic Orthodox Church.
 74 Gould Road, Charlton, MA SATURDAY, OCTOBER 12 "WE'VE GOT BEEF" 5:30-7:00PM Charlton City United Methodist Church Pot roast with the fixings and apple crisp. \$10.00 for adults, \$6.00 for children 6-12, under 5 free. \$40.00 max per family.
-Get your seat amily.
-Get your seat reservations in early.
-Reservations or order take out.
-508-248-7379 74 Stafford St, Charlton City, MA.
-CC-UMC.org
+Get your seat